A Tutorial on Sparse Gaussian Processes and Variational Inference: Summary

 \section{Summary}

 The aim of this tutorial is to provide access to and an overview over sparse GPs, VI and how to do VI with sparse GP models, targeting a broad audience of readers that are not familiar with neither GPs nor VI\@.
-The idea behind the outline of the manuscript is to introduce GPs and sparse GPs in Section~\ref{sec:sparse_gps} explicitly as stand-alone models only, and outside the scope of exact or approximate inference.
+The idea behind the outline of the manuscript is to introduce GPs and sparse GPs in Section~\ref{sec:sparse_gps} explicitly as stand-alone models outside the scope of exact or approximate inference.
 Inference is then introduced in Section~\ref{sec:vi} and covers the main idea behind approximate inference with VI, however mostly focusing on weight space models for educational reasons.
 How to do VI with sparse GPs (that are function space models) is then finally covered in Section~\ref{sec:vi_with_svgps}.
-Note that while Section~\ref{sec:vi_with_svgps} requires Sections~\ref{sec:sparse_gps} and~\ref{sec:vi} as necessary prerequisites, Sections~\ref{sec:sparse_gps} and~\ref{sec:vi} can themselves both be studied as stand-alone reading.
+Note that while Section~\ref{sec:vi_with_svgps} requires Sections~\ref{sec:sparse_gps} and~\ref{sec:vi} as necessary prerequisites, Sections~\ref{sec:sparse_gps} and~\ref{sec:vi} can both be studied independently and separate from one another.

-The main idea behind introducing sparse GPs in Section~\ref{sec:sparse_gps} is to see them as stand-alone models outside the scope of inference.
-We start with multivariate Gaussian distributions and conditioning operations in multivariate Gaussians (that also yield Gaussian distributions).
+Section~\ref{sec:sparse_gps} introduces sparse GPs starting with multivariate Gaussian distributions and conditioning operations in multivariate Gaussians (that also yield Gaussians).
 This is necessary to understand sparse GPs which are essentially the consequence of conditioning GPs on a finite set of variables.
-It turns out that a proper exposition to the subject enables access to more recent advances in the field of GPs, such as interdomain GPs to provide more flexible features as well as computational gains, multioutput GPs that can handle problems with multidimensional labels, and deep GPs that hold the potential to model non-smooth functions (which is problematic for ordinary GPs).
+It turns out that a proper exposition to the subject enables access to more recent advances in the field of GPs, such as interdomain GPs to provide more flexible features as well as computational gains, multioutput GPs that can handle problems with multidimensional labels, and deep GPs that hold the potential to model more abruptly changing functions (which is problematic for ordinary GPs).